Sometimes called a carousel, otherwise known as a slider.

-On another slide which is out of view, you’ve got content which is geared directly towards winning new business.
+On another slide that is out of view, you’ve got content that is geared directly towards winning new business.
 You’ve got, again, some compelling copy, selling the USPs of your recruitment agency over your competition, a button that takes users through to more detail about your services, for example, and a related image.

 How to fix it

 First of all, get your carousel off your website, get rid of it.

 Obviously pull the content out, because if there’s good content in there, we can use it.
 But it’s important that we have objectives for your website.
 So, prioritise the objectives.